piharpi/piharpi.com/about.md

 comments: false
 ---

 Hello peeps, I'm student of computer science from Banyuwangi, living in Jogjakarta.
-This blog for documentation about my programming 🎒 journey, running on jekyll, hosting on netlify and using [bangsring](http://github.com/piharpi/bangsring) simple theme.
+This blog for documentation about my programming 🎒 journey, running on jekyll, hosting on netlify and using my [own](http://github.com/piharpi/bangsring) simple theme.

 Day to day use Ruby, Javascript and doing fun with HTML/CSS, Ruby on Rails is my fav framework right now, i also willingness to learn another web technology; but i often forgot 🌚.
 If you have a question about me or else, letter to me.